Whispers in the night, the White Wraith will call,

 Ewan bent his gaze back across the street before the car had made it to him, but his winged watcher had disappeared.

-The car came to a stop in front of Ewan and a weak hello was offered by both parties as Ewan stepped inside the car and buckled himself into his seat, ready to while away his journey home in careful thought about the sentry bird that had kept him company while he waited for Jane.
+The car came to a stop in front of Ewan and a weak hello was offered by both parties as Ewan stepped inside the car and buckled himself into his seat.
+He whiled away his journey home in careful thought, about the sentry bird that had kept him company and why its presence had felt so strange.

 The usual stack of pamphlets and gas company bills was waiting on the floor inside the door when Ewan and Jane finally got back to the Doe’s small house.
-The tiny dwelling stood sandwiched between two houses which were pretty much identical to every other, in a street that looked like a badly made sponge cake toppled onto its side.
+The tiny dwelling stood sandwiched between two other houses, those houses sandwiched by others, the same repeating itself for as far as the eye could see, so that the street looked like a badly made sponge cake that had toppled onto its side.

 On the settee were Ewan’s foster brothers, the four of them deeply engrossed in a rugby match which was taking place on the television.
 None of them acknowledged Ewan’s presence, as usual, and he instead turned his attention towards the adults in the living space.